Quantum optical neural networks using atom-cavity interactions to provide all-optical nonlinearity: Setup

 The activation values $a_{i}^{l}$ are linearly propagated to the next layer through optical MVM, implemented by displaying these values on the SLM, as shown in Fig.~\ref{Fig1}a.
 The SLM consists of a pixel array with individually controllable transmission for each pixel, as demonstrated in Refs.~\cite{Wang2022, Ma2025}.
 Element-wise multiplication is achieved through amplitude modulation, resulting in the linear combination

-where the weight $W_{ij}^{l}$ is tuned by adjusting the transmission of a single SLM pixel, and hence constrained within $W_{ij}^{l}\in[-1,1]$.
+where each weight $W_{ij}^{l}$ is a complex number controlled by a single SLM pixel with both amplitude and phase modulations.
+In an ONN experiment \cite{Ma2025}, the magnitude and phase of $W_{ij}^{l}$ correspond to the optical attenuation and phase shift applied to the incident field, respectively.
+Our model restricts the weight within $W_{ij}^{l}\in[-1,1]$, which is equivalent to setting its phase to $0$ or $\pi$.
 These weights serve as trainable parameters of the neural network, which are optimized during the training process described in Appendix \ref{sec:Backpropagation}.

 To eliminate the randomness of the phase $\phi_{i}^{l}$ in the activation function (\ref{eq:ali1}), a weak auxiliary external laser need to be applied to induce stimulated emission for phase locking \cite{Bazarov1987, Likhanskii_1991}.
 The locked phase $\phi_{i}^{l}$ can then be compensated by the complex phase of the transmission rate $W_{ij}^{l}$, allowing $a_{i}^{l}$, $z_{i}^{l}$, and $W_{ij}^{l}$ to be treated as real-valued.
 Consequently, the auxiliary phase-locking process yields the nonlinear quantum activation function